mmariani/jdocman/README.md

    is an a HTML sanitizer, to help avoid HTML injections when displaying documents inserted by other users.
 It is used with bootstrap_wysiwyg and similar editors.

- * [jQuery UI Datepicker] is used when the browser has no support for the HTML &lt;input type="date"&gt; element.
+ * [jQuery UI Datepicker](https://github.com/arschmitz/jquery-mobile-datepicker-wrapper/) is used when the browser has no support for the HTML5 &lt;input type="date"&gt; element.

  * The [Appcache Manifest](ttp://en.wikipedia.org/wiki/AppCache) is necessary to make it sure the application can work in offline mode.
    Unfortunately, this is a little tricky to use correctly.